armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ## Customized headers

-There are some vendors, such as the Chinese vendor Dahua, that use the ZIP format, but that slightly change one or more headers.
+There are some vendors, such as the Chinese IP camera vendor Dahua, that use the ZIP format, but that slightly change one or more headers.
 In the case of Dahua the only change is that the first local file header is changed from `PK\x03\x04` to `DH\x03\x04`.
+By changing it to `PK\x03\x04` it can be unpacked.

 ## Multiple entries with the same name